 - Transfer - Connected person clause

-[The Managing Trustees certify that the Transferee is a connected person for the purposes of s.118([RELEVANT SUB-SECTION]) of the Charities Act 2011 and that as charity trustees they have obtained an order from the Charity Commission authorising this disposition.]
+[The Managing Trustees certify that the Transferee is a connected person for the purposes of s.118([RELEVANT SUB-SECTION]) of the Charities Act 2011 (as amended) and that as charity trustees they have obtained an order from the Charity Commission authorising this disposition.]

 Please note that this document is to provide guidance and assistance to Managing Trustees and their professional advisers.
 This guidance note is general in nature, may not reflect all recent legal developments and may not apply to the specific facts and circumstances of any particular matter.